adon-cloudcannon/landing-page-test/src/collections/ssg-pages/next-js.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      CloudCannon’s CMS for Nextjs makes content management easy for your marketing team and content editors.
+                      CloudCannon’s CMS for Next.js makes content management easy for your marketing team and content editors.

                       * Use custom components to build new site pages visually.